-Welding Cable and MIG gun/torch
+Welding Cable and MIG gun

-The welding wire is driven through the welding cable and MIG gun/torch to the work piece.
+The welding wire is driven through the welding cable and MIG gun to the work piece.
 It is attached to the drive system, the gun trigger activates the drive motor.
 Thermal Indicator

-If the duty cycle of the welder is exceeded the internal temperature will exceed safe temperatures the machine will shut down and the thermal overload light will come on.Allow 15 minutes for cool down before the light will go off and the temperature to fall into an allowable operating range.
+If the internal temperatures exceed safe operating temperatures the machine will shut down.
+The Thermal overload light will come on to indicate this, allow 15 minutes for cool down before the light goes off and the temperature falls into the allowable operating range.